 While growth and signs are things to look forward to in spring, it means replenishing lost calories to most animals.
-Skunks are one of them as they exhibit superb problem-solving skills in foraging food.
+Skunks are one of them as they become active during this season to forage for food.

 What do skunks eat in the spring?
 Since skunks are omnivores, they can eat animals, insects, and plants.
 They’re not picky, and they can even munch on wasps and bees.
 Moreover, they feast on earthworms, larvae, grubs, and any vertebrae, and occasional fish.
 Skunks also love to eat various plants such as fruits, roots, nuts, fungi, grass, and leaves.

-Hence, you may think that skunks have a good time in spring.
-But they don’t only spend time hunting for food.
+You may think that skunks have a good time in spring, but they don’t only spend time hunting for food.
 To know the exact things that happen to their lives in the said season, read the rest of this article.

 Do Skunks Come Out in Spring?

-Skunks come out in spring because they need to refuel their bodies when the weather becomes warm.
+Yes, they do so because they need to refuel their bodies when the weather becomes warm.
 They also do it for the mating season which happens in February and March.
+Males are especially active in the spring.
+In fact, they are able to travel far just to find mates.

 What Do Skunks Do in Spring?